Last updated: May 4, 2026

 |---|---|---|---|

-| Individual PI license (biennial) | NH State Police, Permits and Licensing Unit | $150 + $25 criminal record check | Submit in person; processing varies |
+| Individual PI license (biennial) | NH State Police, Permits and Licensing Unit | $150 biennial + $25 criminal record check | Submit in person; biennial renewal |

-| PI Employee license | NH State Police, Permits and Licensing Unit | $5 | For employees working under a licensed PI |
+| PI Employee license | NH State Police, Permits and Licensing Unit | $5 | For employees working under a licensed PI; lighter requirements |

-| PI Agency license | NH State Police, Permits and Licensing Unit | $350 | Required for PI businesses/agencies |
+| PI Agency license | NH State Police, Permits and Licensing Unit | $350 | Required for PI business entities; Form DSSP 258 |

-| Surety bond | Licensed bonding company | ~$500-$1,000/year ($50,000 bond) | Required with license application |
+| $50,000 surety bond (2-year, concurrent) | Licensed surety company | ~$500-$1,000/year premium | Required with license application; must remain current |

 | Criminal record check | NH Dept of Safety | $25 | Required for all applicants |

-| LLC formation (if operating as agency) | NH Secretary of State | $100-$102 | 1-3 business days |
+| LLC formation (if operating as agency) | NH Secretary of State — QuickStart | $100-$102 | 1-3 business days |

-| General liability + E&O insurance | Private carrier (PI specialist) | ~$900-$1,500/year combined | Before operating; required by most clients |
+| General liability + E&O insurance | PI-specialist carrier | ~$900-$1,500/year combined | Before taking client assignments; required by most institutional clients |

 How to Start a Private Investigation Business in New Hampshire (Step by Step)

-Step 1: Verify Your Experience Qualifications
+Step 1: Verify Your Qualifying Experience Under RSA 106-F

 - 4 years full-time law enforcement with a federal, state, county, college/university, or municipal police department